Party Expert Voice: Gastronomy Event Tips

 It Takes More Than Food to Succeed in a Gastronomy Fair

-1. Learn the Basics for a Gastronomy Festival
+1. Learn the Basics of a Gastronomy Festival

 2. Manage the Operations Successfully